 Surfshark VPN uses AES-256-GCM and SHA-512 encryption that offers state-of-the-art security and also works faster than the more popular AES-256-CBC.
 The latter uses a secure Message Authentication Code, whereas Surfshark’s GCM version has built-in authentication, which significantly speeds things up.

 Surfshark currently uses two popular protocols – OpenVPN and IKEv2.
-It also offers a beta of Shadowsocks proxy which is aimed at bypassing the Great Firewall of China.
+It also offers a Shadowsocks proxy, Camouflage, and NoBorders modes that are aimed at bypassing the Great Firewall of China.

 Surfshark VPN added this feature in 2018, catapulting itself to the next level of security.
 The kill switch is an essential feature for every VPN, and if the VPN doesn’t have one, it beats its own purpose of masking the true identity of the user.
-At the moment only the Linux app of Surfshark lacks this feature.
+In 2020, the feature has also been added to Linux.